HelloCho/StudingEnglish/Assignment_2.md

 In detail, I can't fall back on anyone else cover bils.

-so living alone is helpful be a well-rounded citizen.
+so living alone is helpful to be a well-rounded citizen.

 ```